xXx Chapter Two: Unwanted Reunion xXx

 With a sigh, she started to follow him but stopped short.
 Her vision started to blur.
 The trees swayed and went in and out of focus.
 The sky brightened to a blinding intensity and then dulled to muted hue.
 Colors of blue, green, and brown twisted and melted together.
 This cycle continued until it her eyes hurt from the sudden changes.
 Even the sounds around her faded away.
 After shaking her head, another change overtook the environment.
 Slowly, everything started to break down.
 The vivid colors and shapes that had surrounded her were now a lackluster mass of mush at her feet.
 The world around her was void of any color or form.

-Through all of that, which seemed to last only a few minutes, she remained were she was and waited for the events around her play out.
+Through all of that, which seemed to last only a few minutes, she remained were she was and waited for the events around her to play out.
 Despite her calm demeanor, her heart was pounding rapidly in her chest.
 She had no idea what was going on.
 After taking a calming breath, she searched her dismal surroundings.
 Nothing caught her eye.
 As she started to move, the world around her started to change again.

 The lifeless goop around her started to bubble, move, and finally take form.
 Green and brown was introduced back into the picture.
 Trees, taller and thicker than the ones in the park, sprang forward.
 Grass and shrubs crawled out of the ground beneath her.
-The sky above her was blue, but it was partly obscured from her by the canopy of the trees.
+The sky above her was blue, but it was partly obscured from her view by the canopy of trees.
 She gasped in surprise as the area exploded with life.
 The sounds of birds, insects, and various other animals encircled her.
 Everything was simply beautiful.
 Simply foreign.
 Before a smile dared to show itself, she shook her head and searched the area again.
 She had seen this before; it was just an illusion.

 In a voice that shook too much for comfort, she called out: "Where are you?
-Stop hiding."
+Stop hiding!"

-A long moment of silence stretched out; the noise of the forest disappeared and then a familiar voice responded, "Why, my dear Bubbles, I put a lot of effort into making this world for you.
+A long moment of silence stretched out; the noise of the forest disappeared and then a familiar voice responded.
+"Why, my dear Bubbles, I put a lot of effort into making this world for you.
 You could at least smile."

 A red, smoky fog poured out from the trees that surrounded her.
 She took in a quick breath and held it, waiting for the unavoidable.
 Even though she had come across Him many times, his appearance and demeanor always made her flinch.
 This time was no different.
 His demonic form stepped forward from the swirls of red, but the glow from his feline eyes had been visible within the thick of the fogy smoke.
 Those unsettling eyes were steady and unblinking.
 He came closer and closer, but she was held there by the entrapping eyes he had always had.
 Whether it was some kind of dark magic, or the inhuman quality, everyone was vulnerable to those eyes.
 The Powerpuff Girls were no exception.